jessica-mitchell/nest-desktop/docs/index.rst

             <img src="_static/font-awesome/user-cog.svg">
             <h2>The Deployer</h2>
             <p>
-              ... learns how to setup NEST Desktop on a machine via Python Package, Docker or Singularity installation.
+              ... learns how to set up NEST Desktop on a machine via the Python Package, Docker or Singularity installation.
             </p>
             <span class="whoami">I am a deployer.</span>
           </div>